estengle/PeriodicTableElementFunctions/README.md

 #

 ##### function returns a string saying the common places that a chosen element name, the parameter, is found in
 ###### @param elementInQuestion {string} - the chosen element name that will have its common places found in be returned.
-Must be a valid name of an existing element on the periodic table and spelled correctly,without spaces
+Must be a valid name of an existing element on the periodic table and spelled correctly, without spaces
 ###### @return uses {string} - the string saying the common places in which the chosen element is found in.
 **`function getCommonPlacesFound(elementInQuestion)`**
 #